DynamiteAI/kibana_packages/CONTRIBUTING.md

 ### Opening a "Existing Package" Issue

-1. New packages should use the `update` label.
+1. Updates to existing packages should use the `update` label.
 2. The title of the issue should be descriptive in nature.
 3. The issue description must enumerate the changes made to the package.